 The Company is exposed to foreign currency fluctuations on its cash balance, accounts receivable, accounts payable and future cash flows related to contracts denominated in a foreign currency.
 Future cash flows will be realized over the life of the contracts.
 The Company does not use foreign currency forward contracts to minimize the short-term impact of currency fluctuations on foreign currency receivables and payables.

-A 10% strengthening (weakening) of the Canadian dollar against the US dollar on November 30, 2021 would have decreased (increased) net earnings by approximately \$529,787 (2020 - \$221,000 as restated).
+A 10% strengthening (weakening) of the Canadian dollar against the US dollar on November 30, 2022 would have decreased (increased) net earnings by approximately \$562,865 (2021 - \$529,787).

 Credit Risk